gtsteffaniak/filebrowser/README.md

   1. [x] Better search
      - Lightning fast
-     - realtime results as you type
+     - real-time results as you type
      - Works with more type filters
      - interactive results page.
   2. [x] Revamped and simplified GUI navbar and sidebar menu.